 Students who arrive late to school other than in the case of unavoidable TfL reported, public transport disruption, will be given an automatic 30 minute 'Late Detention' on the day.

-If a student is late to school in this context more than once in the same week, then they will be required to attend a 90 minute 'SLT detention' in place of a further 'Late detention'.
+If a student is late to school in this context more than once in the same week, then they will be required to attend a 90 minute 'SLT detention' and will sit their 'Late detention' on the day.